Amex Credit Limit Increase Guide: (How to Request) [2019]

 How soon can I increase a credit limit increase?

-However, if you’ve had a card with American Express for at least six months, you might be able to request a credit limit increase as soon as you’ve been approved for your new card — some have been able to request a credit limit increase within 60 days of opening their cards.
+However, if you’ve had a card with American Express for at least six months, you might be able to request a credit limit increase as soon as you’ve been approved for your new card — some have been able to request a credit limit increase within 60 days of opening their cards so this rule may not always be enforced.

-How much of a credit limit increase can I get?
+How much of a credit limit can I increase?

 Typically, the maximum you’ll get from a credit limit increase is 3X your current credit limit.
-You can find many reports online of customers receiving 3X increases on their credit limit (or near 3X increases).
 So if you have a $5,000 credit limit, the max you will likely be allowed is a $15,000 credit limit (or a $10,000 increase).

 How often can I get credit limit increases?